National Party of Australia: History

 Also in 1974, the Northern Territory members of the party joined with its Liberal party members to form the independent Country Liberal Party.
 This party continues to represent both parent parties in that territory.
-A separate party, the Joh-inspired NT Nationals, competed in the 1987 election with former Chief Minister Ian Tuxworth winning his seat of Barkly by a small margin.
+A separate party, the Joh-inspired NT Nationals, competed in the 1987 election with former chief minister Ian Tuxworth retaining his seat of Barkly by a small margin.
 However, this splinter group was not endorsed by the national executive and soon disappeared from the political scene.

 National Country Party and National Party

 The National Party was confronted by the impact of demographic shifts from the 1970s: between 1971 and 1996, the population of Sydney and surrounds grew by 34%, with even larger growth in coastal New South Wales, while more remote rural areas grew by a mere 13%, further diminishing the National Party's base.
-On 2 May 1975 at the federal convention in Canberra, the Country Party changed its name to the National Country Party of Australia as part of a strategy to expand into urban areas.
+At the federal convention held on 2 May 1975 in Canberra, the Country Party changed its name to the National Country Party of Australia as part of a strategy to expand into urban areas.
 This had some success in Queensland under Joh Bjelke-Petersen, but nowhere else.
 The party briefly walked out of the coalition agreement in Western Australia in May 1975, returning within the month.
 However, the party split in two over the decision and other factors in late 1978, with a new National Party forming and becoming independent, holding three seats in the Western Australian lower house, while the National Country Party remained in coalition and also held three seats.
 They reconciled after the Burke Labor government came to power in 1983.

-The 1980s were dominated by the feud between Bjelke-Petersen and the federal party leadership.
-Bjelke-Petersen briefly triumphed in 1987, forcing the Nationals to tear up the Coalition agreement and support his bid to become Prime Minister.
+The 1980s were dominated by the feud between Bjelke-Petersen and the federal party leadership under Ian Sinclair.
+Bjelke-Petersen briefly triumphed in 1987, forcing the Nationals to tear up the Coalition agreement and support his bid to become prime minister.
 The "Joh for Canberra" campaign backfired spectacularly when a large number of three-cornered contests allowed Labor to win a third term under Bob Hawke; however, in 1987 the National Party won a bump in votes and recorded its highest vote in more than four decades, but it also recorded a new low in the proportion of seats won.
-The collapse of Joh for Canberra also proved to be the Queensland Nationals' last hurrah; Bjelke-Petersen was forced into retirement a few months after the federal election, and his party was heavily defeated in 1989.
-The federal National Party were badly defeated at the 1990 election, with leader Charles Blunt one of five MPs to lose his seat.
+The collapse of the Joh for Canberra campaign also proved to be the Queensland Nationals' last hurrah; Bjelke-Petersen was forced into retirement a few months after the federal election, and his party was heavily defeated in 1989.
+The federal National Party were badly defeated at the 1990 election, losing five seats including that of leader Charles Blunt, who had ousted Sinclair months earlier.